freeCodeCamp/arcade-mode/PROGRESS.md

 ### Tim:
   - Progress:
     1. Fix JSOM setup.
+    2. Move https enforcement to server-side (seems to be custom solution to Heroku however).
-    2. Finish writing all client-side tests except for worker.js.
+    3. Finish writing all client-side tests except for worker.js.

 ## Saturday 5/13/17: